CP1404/Practicals/prac_04/README.md

 File: `subject_reader.py`

 A common way of storing data is in text files.
-All data, including numbers, are stored in string form.
+All data in a text file, including numbers, are stored in string form.
 A data file storing subjects, lecturer and student numbers might look like:

     CP1401,Ada Lovelace,192